calvinmorett/calvinmorett.github.io/_posts/2024-03-30-contextmenuwindows.md

 Finally
 -------

-So we found the icon we want to use, the id of that filing cabinent is '15'.
+So we found the icon we want to use, the id of that filing cabinet is '15'.
 To use that id of 15, we need to add ", -15" at the end of our '.dll' path and test it.

-So click in to your String Value one last time, and modify it, and append ",-15" to the end of the path.
+So click into your String Value one last time, and modify it, and append ",-15" to the end of the path.
 Note: if you used a different '.dll' you won't see the same icon.

 ![](/images/2626.png)